 1792: He was always an avid traveller and was made an honorary Citizen of the New French Republic.

-1809: Bentham argued that the law of libel and the contemporary practice of “Jury Packing” were wrong as they could be used to punish any Radical because it hurt the feelings of the ruling classes.
-He stated that laws should be socially useful and were not there merely to uphold the status quo.
+1809: Bentham argues that the law of libel and the contemporary practice of “Jury Packing” were wrong as they could be used to punish any Radical because it hurt the feelings of the ruling classes.
+He states that laws should be socially useful and were not there merely to uphold the status quo.

-1818: July.
-Sir Francis Burdett introduced a series of resolutions into the House of Commons demanding universal suffrage (votes for all people over 21), annual parliaments and voting by secret ballot.
-He quoted Bentham extensively in support of his case.
+1818: In July Sir Francis Burdett introduces a series of resolutions into the House of Commons demanding universal suffrage (votes for all people over 21), annual parliaments and voting by secret ballot.
+He quotes Bentham extensively in support of his case.

-1824: Bentham joined with James Mill to found the “Westminster Quarterly Review”.
+1824: Bentham joins with James Mill to found the “Westminster Quarterly Review”.
 This radical philosophical journal attracted many notable contributors including Samuel Taylor Coleridge, Lord Byron and Thomas Carlyle.

-1830: He laid out his most detailed account of political democracy in the “Constitutional Code” again arguing for universal suffrage (notably including women), secret ballots and also advocating the abolition of the monarchy and the House of Lords.
+1830: He lays out his most detailed account of political democracy in the “Constitutional Code” again arguing for universal suffrage (notably including women), secret ballots and also advocating the abolition of the monarchy and the House of Lords.
 He also suggested that government officials should be selected by rigorous examination and that the work of politicians and government officials should be constantly inspected.
-He was adamant that they should be continuously reminded that they were the servants of the public not their masters.
+He is adamant that they should be continuously reminded that they are the servants of the public not their masters.

 1776: “A Fragment on Government”.

 1789: “An Introduction to the Principles of Morals and Legislation”.